 I don’t know about you, but one of my favorite things to do at night is relax in my bath with a good book.
 Then the invention of bath bombs made that moment even better!
-This year when I was buying Christmas gifts I saw them everywhere and I think I received about 5 myself.
 They are amazing and come in all different scents.
 It wasn’t until I was in a local shop that sells them that the thought hit me, I bet I could make these on my own for the price they were selling one for.
 Well I did my friends and I am in love with the results!
 It was just like following a recipe and it was so easy and fun and I’m going to show you how you can make homemade bath bombs easy and simple!

 Bath Bomb Recipe Ingredients and Materials

 - 6 drops of rose essential oil (or any oil of your choice if you don’t want rose)

 - 6 drops of eucalyptus essential oil